Energinet-DataHub/ARCHIVED-geh-charges/docs/document-type-mappings/rsm-to-cim.md

 # Mapping of RSM to CIM

+## Disclamer

+** Discussion about mappings and naming in the Green Energy Hub is currently ongoing.
+This, and the linked documents, are provided as is for historical reference until a new mapping strategy is found.**

 ## Mapping documents

 The following is a list of mapping documents for specific RSM messages.